Updated in 2021

 $CI_REGISTRY_IMAGE:latest) before building , and then build with

 --cache-from $CI_REGISTRY_IMAGE:latest.
-This will make sure the GitLab runner has the latest image and can leverage layer caching.
+This will make sure docker has the latest image and can leverage layer caching.
 Chances are you did not change all layers, so the build process will be very fast.

 In the push jobs, tell GitLab not to clone the source code with